bilalmk/nextjs-classcode/class-6/README.md

 ## Task 2: Build a Personal Resume Website

-In this task, you will create a simple one-page website about yourself using HTML and CSS in NEXTJS environment.
+In this task, you will create a simple one-page website about yourself using **HTML** and **CSS** in **NEXTJS environment**.
 This website will serve as your personal resume.
 Follow the guidelines below to complete the assignment:

 ### Requirements:
 1. **Basic Information Section**: